aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 ### Configure with Aiven CLI

 You can use the [Aiven CLI client](/docs/tools/cli) to configure the maximum additional disk storage allowed for autoscaling purposes on your service.

-Run the
+Run [avn service
-[avn service integration-endpoint-update](/docs/tools/cli/service/integration#avn-service-integration-endpoint-update) command passing a desired maximum additional disk storage as
+integration-endpoint-update](/docs/tools/cli/service/integration#avn-service-integration-endpoint-update)
-PARAMETER_VALUE_IN_GB:
+passing a desired maximum additional disk storage as `PARAMETER_VALUE_IN_GB`:

 ```bash
 avn service integration-endpoint-update AUTOSCALER_ENDPOINT_ID